hm21/pro_image_editor/README.md

   MaterialPageRoute(
     builder: (context) => ProImageEditor.network(
       'https://picsum.photos/id/176/2000',
+      callbacks: ProImageEditorCallbacks(
-      onImageEditingComplete: (bytes) async {
+        onImageEditingComplete: (Uint8List bytes) async {
           /*
-          Your code for handling the edited image.
+          `Your code to handle the edited image.
 Upload it to your server as an example.

-          You can choose whether you want to use await, so that the loading-dialog remains visible until your code is also ready, or without async, so that the loading-dialog closes immediately.
+            You can choose to use await, so that the load dialog remains visible until your code is ready, or no async, so that the load dialog closes immediately.
         */
           Navigator.pop(context);
         },
+      ),
       configs: ProImageEditorConfigs(
         textEditorConfigs: TextEditorConfigs(
           whatsAppCustomTextStyles: [